kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/lessons/20200427SkillsTest.md

-# Review of things we have done so far:
+---
+layout: junior_coders_default
+title: "Early Skills Test"
+levelsToTop: "../"

+---

+## Review of Elementary Skills:

 This is a review, not a test.
 Kids can check the answer if they have questions.